earth-mover/icechunk/spec/icechunk_spec.md

 ### Initialize New Store

-Initializing a new store is performed by writing the first state file, `t/ZZZZZZZZ.json` within the store root directory.
+A new store is initialized by creating a new [possibly empty] snapshot file and then creating the first file in the main branch sequence.

-This state file may contain a snapshot or the snapshot list may be empty.
+If another client attempts to initialize a store in the same location, only one can succeed.

+### Read from Store

+#### From Snapshot ID

+If the specific snapshot ID is known, a client can open it directly in read only mode.

+1. Use the specified shapshot ID to fetch the snapshot file.
+1. Fetch desired attributes and values from arrays.

+#### From Branch

+Usually, a client will want to read from the latest branch (e.g. `main`).

+1. List the object store prefix `r/$BRANCH_NAME/` to obtain the latest branch file in the sequence.
+Due to the encoding of the sequence number, this should be the _first file_ in lexicographical order.
+1. Read the branch file to obtain the snapshot ID.
+1. Use the shapshot ID to fetch the snapshot file.
+1. Fetch desired attributes and values from arrays.

+#### From Tag

+Opening a store from a tag results in a read-only view.

+1. Read the tag file found at `r/$TAG_NAME.json` to obtain the snapshot ID.
+1. Use the shapshot ID to fetch the snapshot file.
+1. Fetch desired attributes and values from arrays.

-### Write Snapshot
+### Write New Snapshot

+Writing can only be done on a branch.

-1. Open a store at a specific generation and snapshot (see Read snapshot)
+1. Open a store at a specific branch as described above, keeping track of the sequence number and branch name in the session context.
-1. [optional] Write new chunks
+1. [optional] Write new chunk files.
-1. [optional] Write new chunk manifests
+1. [optional] Write new chunk manifests.
-1. Write new structure files
+1. Write a new snapshot file.
-1. Attempt to write next state file
+1. Attempt to write the next branch file in the sequence
    a.
-If successful, commit succeeded
+If successful, the commit succeeded and the branch is updated.
    b.
-If unsuccessful, attempt to reconcile and retry the commit
+If unsuccessful, attempt to reconcile and retry the commit.
-1. [optional] On successful commit, post state file to callback URL.

-### Read Snapshot

-1. List the state file directory in alphabetical order and open the first file
+### Create New Tag

+A tag can be created from any snapshot.

+1. Open the store at a specific snapshot.
-1. Use the specified shapshot or ref to fetch the structure file
+1. Attempt to create the tag file.
-1. Fetch desired attributes and values from arrays

-### Expire Snapshots
+   a.
+If successful, the tag was created.
+   b.
+If unsuccessful, the tag already exists.

 ## Appendices